Service Level Agreements 2019/20

 |More than half the London boroughs, less than the London region||£7500+VAT|

-SLA fees are the same as those charged in 2017/18.
-Whilst we shall not implement a fee rise in 2018/19, the decision on whether to increase SLA fees in line with inflation will be renewed annually.
-Organisations that are able to commit to a 3-year agreement with GiGL will be charged the 2018/19 rate for the duration of the agreement.
+The decision on whether to increase SLA fees in line with inflation will be renewed annually.
+Organisations that are able to commit to a 3-year agreement with GiGL will be charged the 2019/20 rate for the duration of the agreement.